SouptikH/site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello!!
+Hello !!!
 Welcome to my page.
 I am an undergrad student at department of Computer Science & Engineering of Jadavpur University, Kolkata, India .
-My research interests include Algorithms, Theoretical CS, Constrained Counting and Sampling, Formal Methods, Artificial Intelligence.
+My research interests include Algorithms, Theoretical CS and Artificial Intelligence.
+I am willing to explore new domains of Science and solve real world problems for scientific advancement of human civilisation.